A day observed throughout the South, Juneteenth is celebrated this year on Wednesday, June 19, 2019.

-But wasn't the Emancipation Proclamation signed on January 1, 1863, not June 19, 1865?
+But why June 19, 1865? - Wasn't the Emancipation Proclamation signed on January 1, 1863?

-Today, ways to celebrate might range from modern jazz concerts and museum exhibits to church services, neighborhood block parties and parades.
+How do people celebrate Juneteenth?
+Today, ways to celebrate might range from modern jazz concerts and museum exhibits to church services, neighborhood block parties, and parades.

+DID YOU KNOW?
 Juneteenth Fun Facts

 The Juneteenth flag depicts the Texas